INTRODUCTION

 Stability, Noise, and Portability

-Tracking with Sitzip
+Tracking your kingsmith w1b usage with Sitzip

 Without a proper app, using a desk bike can often feel like a waste of time.
 Even though science confirms the health benefits, the motion is so effortless that you might not feel like you are exercising.
 You need an app to visualize your output and show you exactly how much work you have actually put in to validate the session.